Incubus (Original) 50 Year Reunion Gig

 Where to start on this one, but I’ll synopsize: I became friends with Darrell Dodge in the 7th grade, and we played in a rock band (Travis) in HS from 1970-1973.
 Then I was off to college as a music major (trumpet).
 Darrell joined a band after HS graduation called “Incubus’ (not to be confused with the 90’s Incubus, this group preceded them by 20 years).
 In my sophomore college year I went to see Darrell’s new band and was impressed.
 I asked Darrell to talk with his Incubus band and see if they wanted to try horns…at this point I had become close friends with fellow classmates Mark (trombone) and Dave (sax).
 We came up with a set and did our first gig (with no prior practice) with Incubus at our college (University of Maine, Orono).
 After that Incubus went from being a rock band to a funk band in a matter of weeks.
 We enjoyed 3 years of lucrative tours, much to the detriment of my college social life (I was playing most weekends).
 Upon graduation Dave went to NYC to do further studies and Incubus did another year with trumpet player (Bill) and a female singer.
 Whew.

 Now segue about twenty years later; somehow we all got together in 1997 to play a couple of gigs in Orono, Maine.
-I had hung up the horn but practiced for 6 months prior to be able to play that weekend, thankfully with Bill as the other trumpet player.
+I had hung up the horn but practiced for 6 months prior to be able to play that weekend, thankfully with Bill as the other trumpet player (selected cuts of those gigs are available below).

-As of this publication date I have edited the first half of our gig, which I’m doing in 4 parts.
+The entire gig is available for viewing in the following 4 part series.
 The original bass player, Mike, was present and introduced the band but was unable to play at that time due to health reasons.
 We had a professional sound manager and I had access to 4 different video streams.
-I’ll finish Parts III and IV when time permits.
 And yes, we were a 70’s band so the crowd was kinda old, like us.
 This blog is a bit off the “outdoors” topics I usually do but hey, it’s my non monetized site so there you go.
 Listen in if you remember bands like Chicago, Tower of Power, Stevie Wonder, Steely Dan, and even (gag), K.C. and the Sunshine Band (it was the disco era so we had to do some of those covers).
+In honor of the passage of time, Mark’s daughter sang and played guitar on a few tunes, and Dave’s daughter was on stage playing flute with him on “Colour My World.”
+We are slated to do a 51st Reunion gig at Lost Valley on August 8th, 2025.
+Below you will also find a compilation of our 1997 reunion gigs, and “25 or 6 to 4” over 50 years.